A TASTE OF PALERMO: Pasta con le Sarde

 IMG_8961

 You will also need some breadcrumbs (made from good quality day- old bread) toasted in a pan with a little oil.
 Add a bit of sugar, some cinnamon and grated lemon peel. toss it around in the pan so that the sugar melts and the flavours are mixed.
 This is the topping for the pasta.
-I have seen this referred to as pan grattato – this would not be my preferred tag – in Italian pan grattato is the term for plain breadcrumbs, but I accept that over time the terminology has evolved.
+I have seen this referred to as pan grattato – this would not be my preferred tag – in Italian pan grattato is the term for breadcrumbs, but I accept that over time the terminology has evolved.
 The traditional Sicilian breadcrumb topping would not have had/ does not have the cinnamon or grated lemon peel.

 IMG_8964